isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 When the model's fit is not improving, the training will end early (you can turn this feature off).
 I found that models that were not doing well, tended to end after just about four rounds, with high training data loss (~0.45).
-Also, when models are doing well, you should see the learning rate really ramp up, otherwise the model's 'not finding any traction'.
+Also, when models are doing well, you should see the learning rate really ramp up, otherwise the model is 'not getting any traction'.

 .. figure:: query_figs/july/4gene_model_stats.png